-Acquisition is usually not feasible or cost effective for areas of shallow flooding, as in RLA #20.
+Acquisition is usually not feasible or cost effective for areas of shallow flooding, as in RLA #23.
 If a property is located in a FEMA Floodway or Special Flood Hazard Area, demolition, acquisition and relocation may be feasible and cost-effective.

 Elevate Your Structure.
 Elevating the structure is only suitable for areas of shallow flooding, and is usually not feasible or cost-effective for masonry homes built on concrete slabs.
 It can sometimes be cost-effective for wood frame buildings on crawlspaces.
-None of the homes in RLA #20 is a candidate for elevation.
+None of the homes in RLA #1 are candidates for elevation.

 Dry Floodproof Your Structure.
 This can include actions that seal a structure and prevent floodwaters from entering.
 This method is best in areas where flood depths are no more than two or three feet.
 Buildings can be made watertight by sealing the walls with waterproof coatings, impermeable membranes, or additional layers of masonry or concrete.
 Doors, windows, and other openings below the base flood elevation must also be equipped with permanent or removable shields, and backflow valves must be installed in sewer lines and drains.
-Dry floodproofing needs to be designed by an engineer to ensure the structure can resist the force of the water.
+Dry floodproofing is recommended on non-residential structures, and needs to be designed by an engineer to ensure the structure can resist the force of the water.